northwesttrees-gaming/calendarz/README.md

 ![image](https://github.com/user-attachments/assets/8f4da08f-40ba-4f3d-b53f-d4369e8f3ff8)

 # 📆 CALENDARZ
 Introducing Calendarz, a versatile Minecraft mod that brings fully customizable in-game calendars right to your server!
-With Calendarz, players can easily access a user-friendly GUI using the /calendar command to view multiple events on any given day.
+With Calendarz, players can easily craft a user-friendly block that displays the calendar GUI by right-clicking on the block with support for viewing multiple events on any given day.
 While regular players can view events, admins have complete control with the /calendaradmin command, which allows direct configuration management without needing to stop the server.

 Calendarz requires installation on both the client and server, and it works seamlessly across single-player, LAN, and multiplayer setups.
 Admin commands are logged directly to the console, simplifying troubleshooting and offering the flexibility to manage settings through the console itself.
-The other mods can also add support for custom events using the admin command, enhancing its versatility.
+Other mods can also add support for custom events using the admin command, enhancing its versatility.

 Managing events is a breeze with the events.json file’s straightforward structure, and even the event tooltip speed can be adjusted through commands or the configuration file.